stephane-caron/pink/README.md

 ### Differential inverse kinematics

-Pink solves differential inverse kinematics, meaning it outputs a velocity that steers the robot model towards a solution configuration (rather than solving for that configuration itself).
+Pink solves differential inverse kinematics, meaning it outputs a velocity that steers the robot model towards a configuration that achieves all tasks at best.
 If we keep integrating that velocity, and task targets don't change in the meantime, we will converge to that configuration:

 ```python
 dt = 6e-3  # [s]